fusioncharts/vue-fusioncharts/README.md

 ### Register Locally

-Use the `Vue.component` method to register the component locally
+Use the `Vue.component` method to register the component locally.

 ```js
 // es6 style